 Single tooth implants are used when one or more of patients teeth are missing.
 They offer the stability of a natural tooth root, and this is an excellent option for patients who do not wish to have a removable appliance.
 Standard implants can support crowns (to replace a single tooth) or bridges (missing adjacent teeth).

-If you have missing teeth and want to discuss dental implant options, please contact Monroe Dental Group at (704) 270-5030 and let us help you regain your smile, not just for cosmetic reasons, but for the sake of your health as well.
+If you have missing teeth and want to discuss dental implant options, please contact Monroe Dental Care at (704) 270-5030 and let us help you regain your smile, not just for cosmetic reasons, but for the sake of your health as well.

 LUMINEERS are contact lens-thin and are placed over existing teeth without having to remove painful tooth structure (unlike traditional veneers).
 Lumineers are the painless, permanent cosmetic solution for stained, chipped, discolored or misaligned teeth.